PRODUCT COMPARISONS

 6. HTML to PDF

-Converting HTML pages to PDF is a common requirement in many applications, such as generating reports, invoices, or documentation dynamically from web content.
+Converting HTML to PDF is a common requirement in many applications, such as generating reports, invoices, or documentation dynamically from web content.
 Both IronPDF and ComPDFKit offer robust solutions for this task, but their approaches and capabilities differ significantly.

 The process typically starts with capturing the HTML content, which can be static or dynamically generated.
 The captured HTML is then processed to apply any associated stylesheets (CSS) and scripts (JavaScript), which ensures that the final PDF mirrors the original web page's appearance and behavior.

 6.1.
-Convert HTML Pages to PDF Using IronPDF
+Convert HTML to PDF Using IronPDF

 IronPDF is a versatile library for converting HTML to PDF in C#.
 It uses a Chrome-based rendering engine to ensure high-quality output.
 This process involves rendering HTML, CSS, and JavaScript content accurately into PDF format.
 Here’s a basic example of how to convert an HTML string to a PDF file using IronPDF: